yzziizzy/gpuedit/DEVELOPMENT.md

 * Scroll half the distance in a direction as can be scrolled (log2 scroll)
 * Option to place comment chars before or after whitespace, and control padding ws
 * SLOC count
+* Magic macro to convert a single-line if statement into a block form
 * Sort lines, ignoring punctuation and special characters
 * Option: scroll past end of file or not.
 * Option: trim leading/trailing whitespace of file.